Nichole Carlson, PhD

-Her goal as CBC director is to create a welcoming collaborative research environment that results in new scientific partnerships through significant biostatistics contributions.
+As the CIDA Director, Nichole’s goal is to create a welcoming collaborative research environment that results in new scientific partnerships through significant biostatistics contributions.
 Her philosophy is that biostatistics is a pillar of sound research and should be easily accessible to all AMC researchers.

 Miranda Kroehl, PhD

-Miranda earned both her MS and PhD in Biostatistics from the University of Colorado Anschutz Medical Campus.
-Miranda has several years of experience analyzing large cohort studies using survival and longitudinal analyses to identify risk factors associated with the development of disease.
-Her prior research includes the application of restricted cubic spline functions to identify and model time-varying hazard ratios in survival models, and the evaluation of statistical tests for indirect effects with binary outcome variables.
+Background: Earned her MS and PhD in Biostatistics from the University of Colorado Anschutz Medical Campus.
+Several years of experience analyzing large cohort studies using survival and longitudinal analyses to identify risk factors associated with the development of disease.
+Prior research includes application of restricted cubic spline functions to identify and model time-varying hazard ratios in survival models, and evaluation of statistical tests for indirect effects with binary outcome variables.

 John Neal, BA

-John is responsible for the operations, human resources, and financial aspects of the CBC.
+As the CIDA Program Manager, John manages the day-to-day operations and financial aspects of the CIDA.
 You will likely interact with John when receiving project invoices.